 Customers can browse our complete fabric range and choose five free sample swatches.
 These are sent in one of our bespoke sample packs, including a personalised note, fabric information cards and a handy colour wheel.

 Excitingly, consumers can play around with textures and colours, bringing their curtains and blinds to life using our 3D technology.

 Our production process starts in Yorkshire, where we mill the majority of our fabrics.
 We only get stitching when you place your order, meaning zero waste!

 WM: Other than “making beautiful things”, have any of your pieces or collections carried a deeper meaning for you?

 Every stitch tells a story, and ours started with a search for a new generation of textiles: zero landfill, earth-friendly, recycled and made with the best possible fibres.
 We looked all over the world for fabrics that could stand the test of time.
 Turns out, the very best ones were being milled in Yorkshire.

 We worked hard to select a colourful range of fabrics made from a mix of flax, wools, cottons, upcycled silks, hemp and recycled plastic bottles!
 We wanted to offer a variety that would make any room sing and make sure every curtain and blind we made told a story.

-WM: You’ve gone to some remarkable lengths to source some unique items.
+WM: You’ve gone to some remarkable lengths to source some really unique items.
 What would you say is the item you had to work hardest to get your hands on?
-And conversely, what was your most serendipitous find?

 We are working hard at the moment on introducing new fabrics… So: watch this space!